pmcgrenery/WxBrief/README.md

 The site has the same basic layout for each page with a fixed header across the top, the content below that and a sticky footer at the bottom.

 The site is responsive to all screen sizes.
-This is done using [Bootstrap’s flexbox grid system](https://getbootstrap.com/docs/5.0/getting-started/introduction/) with its different responsive tiers, CSS media queries and by using javascript to measure and set heights of certain sections.
+Most of this is done using [Bootstrap’s flexbox grid system](https://getbootstrap.com/docs/5.0/getting-started/introduction/) with its different responsive tiers, CSS media queries and by using javascript to measure and set heights of certain sections.

 - Features common to the entire site